 It is good when fried, but will not keep.
 However they can be dried and used later in soups and stews.
 Not rated as one of the best Boleti, but is described as having a choice consistency and good flavour, and seems to be universally enjoyed.
 These mushrooms should be peeled before being cooked as the slimy cap may cause gastric upsets.

-PLEASE CALL IN TO SEE OUR HELPFUL STAFF AT THE OBERON VISITOR INFORMATION CENTRE AND PICK UP A COLOUR BROCHURE SHOWING THE TWO EDIBLE MUSHROOM VARIETIES, corner of Ross Street and Edith Road.
+PLEASE CALL IN TO SEE THE HELPFUL STAFF AT THE OBERON VISITOR INFORMATION CENTRE AND PICK UP A MAP AND INFORMATION ABOUT THE TWO EDIBLE MUSHROOM VARIETIES, corner of Ross Street and Edith Road.
 The Centre is open 7 days a week from 9.30am to 5.00pm.

 Be careful not to get lost and let someone know where you are picking mushrooms.